Hi, I’m Erika!

 Since then, I’ve graduated from the Master of Teaching program at the University of Toronto and completed my Bachelor of Arts in Early Childhood Studies.
 I’ve worked with students ranging from toddlers to 8th grade and I’m SO excited to share my classroom experiences and ideas with you!

 I’m passionate about literacy, mental health and wellbeing, and social justice.
-When I’m not in the classroom, you can find me with my family or with a book and my cat.
-I like to try new recipes in the kitchen and practice pilates and yoga.
-I’m also currently in training to be a spin instructor.
+When I’m not in the classroom, you can find me teaching spin classes, spending time with my family, or with a book and my cat.
 Bringing joy to others is my purpose.

 “Attitude – Erika is always positive, and open to new ideas.
 She is always optimistic and curious.
 Erika’s basic good nature promotes her showing a respect for all identities and abilities but she demonstrated a respect and gentleness notwithstanding, to students who needed special and further explanation.
 Erika knows her curriculum very well.
 She always used effective, clear and supportive language in her lessons.
 Her background in Early Childhood Studies made Erika very comfortable in the class and not ‘shocked’ by the unpredictable behaviours of middle school students.
 Erika has a pleasant relaxed approach which is ideal for the junior high student.”